 You are here

 After widespread public protests calling for greater power sharing and an end to corruption swept Morocco in 2011, King Mohammed VI proposed a revised constitution that was approved by referendum.
 Subsequent early parliamentary elections brought to power a new governing coalition.
 Although the monarchy still controls the key levers of power, the new constitution expanded the parliament’s influence and made important commitments to gender parity in government.

 Since 1997, NDI has helped its partners to strengthen democratic institutions in Morocco with programs that improve the responsiveness of political parties and members of parliament (MPs), strengthen electoral processes, encourage citizen engagement in government, and expand political participation for women and youth.
 Currently, NDI works with civil society organizations to support their efforts to advocate for citizen concerns, monitor and assist in implementation of open government reforms, and collaborate with decision makers on open government projects.
 NDI also works with subnational government officials and citizen consultative bodies to strengthen regional governance.
-Ahead of Morocco’s planned 2021 local and legislative elections, NDI is offering resources and training to political parties in order to enhance their inclusion of and responsiveness to constituents.
+Ahead of Morocco’s planned 2021 regional and legislative elections, NDI is offering resources and training to political parties in order to enhance their youth outreach and include youth priorities in party platforms.

 NDI's work upholds the idea that democracy is a human right – a principle enshrined in the Universal Declaration of Human Rights.
 But it's a human right that many around the world still struggle to attain.
 You can be part of the solution.
 Join the movement for democracy.